The Slide Show/ Neckerchief Slides

 Oscar 2

-the lid on (as in Oscar's garbage can).
-Glue two green 1inch pompoms together.
+keeps the lid on (as in Oscar's garbage can).
+Glue two green 1inch pompoms

-Glue two 'eyes' on the top pompom and a short piece of red embroidery thread for
+together.
+Glue two 'eyes' on the top pompom and a short piece of red

 Materials: